DejunJackson/chat-room-app/README.md

 # Resources
-Here I list the resources I used to help make this app.
+Here I list the resources I used to help me learn the components used to make this app.

 1. For threads and socket programming with python, here is a repo I made: https://github.com/DejunJackson/Python-Socket-Programming